IntuitionAmiga/MC64000/docs/bytecode/InstructionsDataMove.md

 ### FMOVES

-Convert a single precision to other format
+Convert a single precision to other format.

         <ea(s)> -> <ea(d)>